Crafting Individuality: Top 10 Techniques for Personalizing and Monogramming Leather Goods

 One of the most traditional methods, stamping involves using pre‑formed letters or designs pressed into dampened leather with a mallet.
 It's an accessible technique for beginners and offers a classic look.
 For best results, ensure the leather is appropriately moistened, and apply firm, even pressure to each stamp.

-Branding involves using heated metal stamps to burn designs directly into the leather.
+Branding involves using a branding iron heated to burn designs directly into the leather.
 This technique creates a permanent, rustic effect that beautifully ages with the leather.
 Control the temperature and pressing time to avoid burning too deeply or unevenly.

 Reading more: